 Check the tahini’s consistency.
 It should be smooth, not gritty, and should be pourable.

-Store the creamy tahini in a clean and dry airtight container for up to a month in the refrigerator.
+Store the creamy tahini in a clean and dry airtight container in the refrigerator for up to a month.

 Frequently Asked Questions

-You can replace it with any nut butter like almond butter, cashew butter, natural peanut butter, sunflower seed butter, etc. The taste won’t be the same but the way it reacts in a recipe will be similar and you will not have to change the procedure.
+You can replace it with nut butter, such as almond butter, cashew butter, natural peanut butter, sunflower seed butter, etc. The taste won’t be the same, but the way it reacts in a recipe will be similar, and you will not have to change the procedure.

-Most commercial tahini is made with just pure ground sesame seeds and no oil is added while making the paste.
-This is because the sesame seeds used are very fresh and special extraction machines are used to make the paste.
-When made at home, most of us do not have access to these special machines and we make the tahini in either a high-speed blender or a food processor.
-If we do not add oil while blending, we will get a soggy sesame seeds powder instead of getting smooth liquidy tahini.
-So add a little oil and get the exact texture like that of the store-bought bottle.
+Most commercial tahini is made with pure ground sesame seeds; no oil is added to the paste.
+The sesame seeds are fresh, and special extraction machines make the paste.
+When made at home, most of us do not have access to these special machines, and we make the tahini using either a high-speed blender or a food processor.
+If we do not add oil while blending, we will get a powder of soggy sesame seeds instead of smooth, flowy tahini.
+So add a little oil and get the exact texture of the store-bought bottle.

 Usage Ideas

-Tahina is a very versatile paste that we all know is used to make hummus recipes.
-I use it very often to make my Classic Hummus, Pumpkin Hummus, Beet Hummus, Sweet Potato Hummus, Pumpkin Pie Hummus, Edamame Hummus, Roasted Red Pepper Hummus, or Black Bean Hummus.
+Tahina is a very versatile paste that is used to make hummus recipes.
+I often use it to make my Savory Pumpkin Hummus, Roasted Sweet Potato Hummus, Pumpkin Pie Dessert Hummus, Edamame Hummus, or Black Bean Hummus.

 Apart from being an important ingredient of hummus, tahini paste is also used in baking.
 Think tahini brownies, tahini cheesecake, cookies, tahini granola bars, or tahini chocolate babka.

-It is also used to make other popular Middle Eastern dips like Tahini Pekmez, Mutabal, and Baba Ghanoush.
+It is also used to make other popular Middle Eastern dips, such as Tahini Pekmez, Mutabal, and Baba Ganoush.

-You can also use it to make salad dressings or serve it with falafel.
+You can also make salad dressings or serve it with Falafel.

-It can also be tossed with noodles and can also be drizzled on roasted veggies and grilled meats.
+It can also be tossed with noodles and drizzled on roasted veggies and grilled meats.

 Tahini can be used as a spread on bread or crackers or added to soups and stews for extra flavor.